 If the recapture amount is zero or less, then there is no recapture for that year.
-When there is alimony recapture, then the payer will have to add the recaptured amount back to his income by putting the amount in the Alimony received line, crossing out received and replacing it with recapture, while the payee deducts the amount from her income by adding the recaptured amount as Alimony paid line, crossing out paid and replacing it with recapture, on Form 1040.
+When there is alimony recapture, then the payer must add the recaptured amount back to his income by putting the amount in the Alimony received line, crossing out received and replacing it with recapture, while the payee deducts the amount from her income by adding the recaptured amount as Alimony paid line, crossing out paid and replacing it with recapture, on Form 1040.

-Example — Alimony Recapture
+Example: Alimony Recapture